yenoiwesa/homebridge-connexoon/README.md

 I have created this homebridge plugin for my personal use, and thus it fits the purpose of my home's installation.

-Currently, the platform only supports devices of the following type:
+Currently, the platform only supports RTS devices of the following type:

 -   **Screen**
 -   **Roller Shutter**